maxsu/Coffeebot/README.md

 A coffee server built on Raspberry Pi.

-The idea is to run a small webserver that allows a user to log into their coffee machine and tell it
+The idea is to run a small webserver that allows a user to use the internet to tell their coffee machine,

 ```Make me some Coffee, Please.```